 Tip- If you have time, try to marinate the chicken for at least 30 minutes before cooking.

 - 1 cup plain Greek yogurt full-fat recommended

 In a large bowl mix together the lemon juice, plain Greek yogurt, salt, oregano, and paprika.
 Add the chicken tenders to the marinade and toss to coat.
 Cover the chicken tenders and transfer the bowl to the refrigerator to marinate for at least 30 minutes to overnight.

 To prepare the tzatziki sauce, grate the cucumber using a cheese grater and squeeze as much liquid from the cucumber as possible.
 Transfer the cucumber to a medium bowl and combine with the Greek yogurt, garlic, red wine vinegar, fresh dill, salt, and pepper, to taste.
 Cover and transfer the tzatziki to the refrigerator until ready to use (keeps well for approximately 2-3 days).

-Heat a large skillet over medium-high heat.
-Add the olive oil and chicken tenders to the skillet (working in batches if necessary) and allowing excess marinade to drip off.
+Heat the olive oil in a large skillet over medium-high heat.
+Once hot, add the chicken tenders to the skillet (working in batches if necessary).
 Cook the chicken tenders for 5 minutes, undisturbed, before flipping to the other side to cook for an additional 5-10 minutes more, or until fully cooked.

 As the chicken cooks, warm the pita bread in the microwave or oven and prepare the desired toppings.